Preethijgan/A-STAR/README.md

     put the starting node on the open list (you can leave its f at zero)

-3.  while the open list is not empty
+3.  while the open list is not empty:

     a) find the node with the least f on the open list, call it "q"